 To achieve a vocational pathways award you must gain NCEA Level 2 and achieve 60 credits from the recommended assessment standards, including 20 Sector Related (SR) Standards from the same pathway.

 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.

-Attendance at any professional dance performances or workshops that may be offered throughout the year would be helpful.
+Learning Resources that are Highly Recommended.
+Attendance at any professional dance performances or workshops that may be offered throughout the year.

 Performing Arts Study at Tertiary level